There’s this thing in digital audio called Dither.

 MP3’s are dying, thank god.
 MP3 is a transitionary technology that has overstayed it’s welcome.

-If you believe lossy MP3 is all you … Read the rest
+If you believe lossy MP3 is all you need for music, goodbye.
+Come back when you want to listen.
+Yes 320k is better than 192k … Read the rest

 Everything digital boils down to bandwidth –